CB.) Eric Lee – REDSHIRT

 Davis has the chance to be a really good player someday, but he’s really raw at this point, after just two years of playing football.
 He’s a long-term project, with big-time potential.

 There is so much talent at the wide receiver position, but Alston will be faster than most.
 The high school All-American didn’t sign with Nebraska to sit on the sidelines, even this fall.
 The coaching staff sold him on playing right away and recent comments by Keith Williams shows that freshman at the skill position have a chance.

 LB.)
 Adrienne Talan – REDSHIRT

-Some schools recruited him as a defensive back, but he is playing linebacker at Nebraska.
+Some schools recruited him as a defensive back, but he will play linebacker at Nebraska.
 He needs a year to add weight.
-If he does play, it will be to contribute on special teams.
-We have a hard time seeing him impact the defense for at least a few years.